javigoo/web-project/README.md

 ## Deployment

-Spotifly is deployed automatically on the master branch.
+Spotifly is deployed automatically on the first-assignment branch.
 It is available on Heroku, you can check it [here](https://spotiflyyy.herokuapp.com/).

 To review the deployment settings in Heroku and Spotify for Developers contact us via [email](mailto:spotiflywebproject@gmail.com).